nlicalzi/launch_school/open_book_shelf/HTTP/notes.md

          * Name the five different pieces of the below diagram (Anki card w/ redactions)
            * ![Internet](https://d186loudes4jlv.cloudfront.net/http/images/internet.png)
       3. Clients and Servers
-         * What trype of client is responsible for issuing HTTP requests and processing the HTTP response in a user-friendly manner onto your screen?
+         * What type of client is responsible for issuing HTTP requests and processing the HTTP response in a user-friendly manner onto your screen?
 (What is a Web Browser?)
          * What do we call a machine that handles inbound requests and issues responses?
 (What is a Server?)
       4. Resources
          * What is the generic term for things you interact with on the Internet via a URL-- files, web pages, software, etc?
 (What is a resource?)